 İlkay Gündoğan has emerged as a central figure for Manchester City in 2020/21.

 One of the most talented squads in world football has been built at Manchester City over previous seasons, leading to an unprecedented spell of success for the North West club.

-That squad has been added to over the summer, with the acquisition of Spanish winger Ferran Torres from Valencia, as well as Dutch international centre-back Nathan Aké from AFC Bournemouth.
+That squad was added to over the previous summer, with the acquisition of Spanish winger Ferran Torres from Valencia, as well as Dutch international centre-back Nathan Aké from AFC Bournemouth.

 One big departure was that of winger Leroy Sané, who joined German giants Bayern Munich for a fee believed to be around £40M.

 Long-serving playmaker David Silva left after a decade at the club, to join Real Sociedad, while goalkeeper Claudio Bravo also moved to La Liga, signing for Real Betis.